somekindofdesign/ultimate-decision-maker/README.md

 <br>

 <strong>Navigation</strong>
 <p>Featured on all pages, this fully responsive navigation includes links to the landing page, the game and an about page.
-It is exactly replicated across the site to ensure consistency for the user.</p>
+It is exactly replicated across the website to ensure consistency for the user.</p>

-<p>The navigation allows users to browse the site from any page without having to use the back button on their device.</p>
+<p>The navigation allows users to browse the website from any page without having to use the back button on their device.</p>

 <p><img width="640px" height=auto src="assets/images/readme/nav_desktop.png" alt="navigation menu of ultimate decision maker website at full width"></p>
 <p><img width="200px" height=auto src="assets/images/readme/nav_mobile.png" alt="navigation menu of ultimate decision maker website at reduced width"></p>
 <br>

 <strong>Decision Maker Game</strong>
-<p>The core of the site, this is the game function.
+<p>The core of the website, this is the game function.
 Users are provided with instruction and visual cues direct them through the game as they play.
 They can choose their hand repeatedly and continue the game indefinitley if they wish or reset the game and start over.</p>

 <p><img width="640px" height=auto src="assets/images/readme/game_desktop.png" alt="game section of ultimate decision maker website at full width"></p>
 <p><img width="200px" height=auto src="assets/images/readme/game_mobile.png" alt="game section of ultimate decision maker website at reduced width"></p>